Xilmi/Rotp-Fusion/README.md

 - Governor: Individual disable receive troops
   - The AI is bombing my world, killing 7 or so colonists per turn.
 Every turn, my healthy planets send colonists to 'help', which ALL get killed by the orbiting enemy fleet.
 I would like to be able to prevent this while still allowing transport between my other planets.
 - Are there any plans to give the player an option whether to drop Death Spores or not, when they are present?
 (Or to only use Death Spores, and not bombs)?
+- A way to prioritize automatic colonization would be nice.
+  - Weight "nearest my borders" vs "best planet"
+    - if i'm trying to expand rapidly, that size 30 poor at the edge of my fuel range might be more valuable than a size 60 abundant in my core
+  - 3rd colonization weight for "flight time" would be useful as well.  if I've got 2 worlds building ships and 2 worlds to colonize, the first ship built might fly to the planet over by the 2nd shipbuilding world.
+  - Colonize closest.

 ## What's New